 Do you have testimonials or a list of previous clients?Do you have testimonials or a list of previous clients?

-As with any service provider, ask for referrals to determine if previous clients were pleased representation provided.
-Websites like Google provide an excellent reference to learn what other home buyers experienced.
+As with any service provider, ask for referrals and testimonials to determine if previous clients were pleased representation provided.
+Websites like Google offer an excellent reference to learn what other home buyers experienced.